Department of Mathematics and Statistical Sciences, College of Arts & Sciences

 The Department of Mathematics and Statistical Sciences annually awards a few graduate assistantships for work within the department.
-There are also several joint UNO/Metropolitan Community College positions in which the teaching assignments are at MCC.
-All of these positions pay an annual stipend plus a waiver of tuition.
+These positions pay an annual stipend plus a waiver of tuition.
 For the details of the nature of the work, please contact the graduate chair, Andrew Swift, email@example.com

 Teachers of Mathematics Scholarship

-The Teacher of Mathematics Scholarship is awarded to teachers of high school mathematics who are interested in obtaining a graduate degree in mathematics (MS, MA, or MAT) at UNO for the purpose of becoming eligible to teach UNO Calculus Dual Enrollment courses.
+The Teacher of Mathematics Scholarship is awarded to teachers of high school mathematics who are interested in obtaining a graduate degree in mathematics (MS, MA, or MAT) at UNO for the purpose of becoming eligible to teach UNO calculus dual enrollment courses.
 These scholarships are awarded to teachers in school districts that are participating in the Dual Enrollment program.
 They will provide for the reimbursement of resident tuition for up to six graduate credit hours per semester for one year.
 No scholarship award becomes final until UNO graduate admission status is obtained.
 Continuation beyond the first year depends upon satisfactory academic progress and funds available.
-For further information contact Dr. Janice Rech.
+For further information contact Dr. Janice Rech, firstname.lastname@example.org

 Applications for this program are accepted on a rolling basis.
 All materials must be submitted prior to the beginning of the semester in which the student has elected to begin coursework.